desec-io/desec-stack/README.md

            - Program: `docker-compose`
            - Arguments: `-f docker-compose.yml -f docker-compose.test-api.yml up -d dbapi`

-    1. To see if the test configuration is working, right click on the api folder in the project view and select Run Test.
+    1. To see if the test configuration is working, right-click on the api folder in the project view and select Run Test.
        (Note that the first attempt may fail in case the `dbapi` container does not start up fast enough.
 In that case, just try again.)

     1. To use code inspection, click on Inspect Code… in PyCharm's Code menu and add a local custom scope with the following pattern: